Upper School Program

 3 .
 Required Testing

-You will be contacted to set up a test date for an in-house assessment.
+You will be contacted to set up a test date for an in-house assessment and interview.

 4. Recommendation Forms

-We require the student's current teacher to submit an Evaluation form.
+We require the student's current teacher to submit a Teacher Recommendation Form.

 5 .
 Acceptance Notification